nashid/org-structure-slack/README.md

 Allows you to ask questions about our organization, which are passed as commands to a local org-structure-cli.
 The client is pulled in as a submodule.

+Certain key pieces of data are pulled from the response and formatted as a Slack attachment.
+Data fields that the bot checks for are `name`, `title` and `location`.
+Any data that isn't recognised is displayed as a generic attachment field.

 The bot also integrates with PagerDuty and can be used to page a team.
 The team's PagerDuty service is looked up using the cli (it expects a team column called 'PagerDuty') and the PagerDuty auth token is read from the ORG_STRUCTURE_PD_TOKEN environmant